smarter-sh/smarter/docs/source/developers/docker.rst

 What is Docker?
 ---------------

 Docker is an open-source platform that enables you to automate the deployment, scaling, and management of applications using lightweight, portable containers.
-Containers package your application code together with all dependencies, ensuring consistency across development, testing, and production environments.
+Containers package your application code together with all dependencies, including for example the runtime operating system, libraries, and system tools, ensuring consistency across development, testing, and production environments.

 Why Use Docker?
 ---------------